-Blind woman can see objects – but only when they move – in extremely rare case
+Blind woman is able to see objects in motion

 -

-Blind woman can see objects – but only when they move – in extremely rare case
+Blind woman is able to see objects in motion

-A rare case of a blind woman able to see moving objects has been confirmed by scientists in Canada.
+A blind Scottish woman who is able to see objects when they move has been diagnosed with a rare condition by scientists in Canada.

-Milena Canning has been diagnosed with Riddoch syndrome, where a blind person can consciously see an object when it is moving but not if it is stationary.
+Milena Canning was found to have Riddoch syndrome, where a blind person can see an object when it is in motion but not if it is stationary.

-To help understand her unique vision, the team from Western University’s Brain and Mind Institute used brain-mapping techniques to examine the real-time structure and workings of her brain.

 Ms Canning, 48, from Scotland, lost her sight 18 years ago after a respiratory infection and a series of strokes followed by an eight-week coma.

-Months later, she began to occasionally see moving things, like her daughter’s ponytail bobbing as she walked or water swirling down a drain, but was unable to see her daughter’s face or stationary objects, like a tub already full with water.
+Months later, she began to occasionally see moving things, such as her daughter’s ponytail bobbing as she walked or water swirling down a drain, but was unable to see her daughter’s face or a tub already full with water.

-Ms Canning was then referred to the Canadian institute by an ophthalmologist from Glasgow, where the team found she was missing a piece of tissue at the back of her brain that processes vision.
+Ms Canning was then referred to Canada's Western University’s Brain and Mind Institute by an ophthalmologist from Glasgow.
+Using brain mapping techniques, the team found she was missing a piece of tissue at the back of her brain that processes vision.

 Neuropsychologist Jody Culham, who led the research team at the Brain and Mind Institute, said: “In Milena’s case, we think the ‘super-highway’ for the visual system reached a dead end.